blen-hadgu-web/northstar-learning-library/README.md

 The background/text pair has an approximate contrast ratio of **16.06:1**.

-Both ratios are above the WCAG AA minimum of 4.5:1 for normal text.
+Both exceed the WCAG AA minimum of 4.5:1 for normal text.

+## Lightness Decisions

+- Light mode: background `L = 97.5%`, text `L = 23%`
+- Dark mode: background `L = 17%`, text `L = 94%`

+The large separation in OKLCH lightness creates strong visual contrast.
+Because lightness separation alone does not mathematically guarantee a WCAG ratio, the final pairs were also checked with contrast calculations.

-### Fluid Typography
+## Fluid Typography

 ```css
 --size-base: clamp(1rem, 0.96rem + 0.2vw, 1.125rem);